If you're serving in the United States Army, Navy, Marine

 year.
 Enter your nontaxable military wages.
 Part-year Residents: Only enter your nontaxable military wages included in Idaho income.

 Don't include military wages earned while stationed in Idaho.

 Your wage and tax statement (W-2) doesn't show this amount separately and you may have to compute the amount of income earned outside of Idaho.
 You should see your unit of assignment or use your orders in making the computation.
-Include a copy of your worksheet.
+Include a copy of your worksheet if mailing your return.